What was the project about?

 A critical aspect of any restoration activity is community engagement.
 When valued by the community, the restoration effort has a life beyond the end of the project.
 The area becomes a source of pride, is visited, cared for and maintained on an ongoing basis by members of the community.
 If children are engaged, they can develop a sense of ownership of an area, see the positive changes in the area over the years, and influence their parents to become involved.

-Living Water is involving local schools Ohaupo Primary, Melville Intermediate and Te Awamutu College in the restoration work at the Waikato peat lakes.
+Living Water wanted to engage local schools Ohaupo Primary, Melville Intermediate and Te Awamutu College to get them involved with restoration projects at the Waikato Peat Lakes.

-- Ruatuna amenity block upgrade – fencing, access, signage, new kitchen cabinets, concreting and foundations for outside tables, pest and wasp eradication, firewood, view enhancement, new fireproof mattresses, tree pruning and pest plant removal.
+There have been at least 25 school events at the Waikato Peat Lakes, and 20,000-30,000 plants have been put in by school visits.
+The Ruatuna amenity block has been upgraded with fencing, access, signage, new kitchen cabinets, concreting and foundations for outside tables, pest and wasp eradication, firewood, view enhancement, new fireproof mattresses, tree pruning and pest plant removal.